 1) Invest in a breach detection system

-Breach detection technology comes as hardware or software and should be used as a minimum for robust cybersecurity.
-Particularly for enterprise level brands who are storing sensitive information and value in user accounts or loyalty programmes.
+Organisations should use breach detection technology as a baseline security measure.
+Particularly for enterprise level brands storing sensitive information and value in user accounts or loyalty programmes.

 A breach detection system (BDS) alerts IT teams of suspicious or unusual activity in your entire network.
 We’ve linked a list of the top ten currently available, some of which are free.

-In addition, your team should also look out for suspicious user behaviour and unrecognised changes to the internal code.
+Your team should also look out for suspicious user behaviour and unplanned changes to the internal code.
 As well as some of these below:

-Performance issues on the website, customers struggling to access it and log into their accounts
+• Performance issues on the website, customers struggling to access it and log into their online accounts

 A BDS is a great tool that’ll make your infrastructure much more difficult to crack.
-Without one your system is still vulnerable, even with a cohort of techy eggheads on your team.
-The majority of data breaches are actually due to human error.
-But by using the above points as guidelines, employees in the back-end of your network and systems know what to look out for too.
-Making your infrastructure doubly hard for hackers to break into.
+Without one your system is still vulnerable, even with a cohort of security specialists.

 2) Provide multiple security factors

 Of course, you want the loyalty programme to be a seamless, accessible solution.
-But that shouldn’t come at the expense of cybersecurity.
+But that should not be at the expense of cyber security.
 You want to drive it home that these measures are in place for loyalty fraud prevention.
 What’s more, set up and implementation of multiple security factors are easier than ever.

 Below are some examples of how you can make the login stage more secure:

-Implement a multi-factor authenticator (MFA); this issues one-time passwords (OTPs) via email or SMS that the customer uses to login into their account
+• Implement a multi-factor authenticator (MFA) for customer logins.
+This issues one-time passwords (OTPs) via email, SMS or via app that the customer uses to login into their account.

-Biometrics verification uses customers’ facial identity, fingerprints or voice to login into their account; many bank apps now use this type of technology
+• Biometrics verification uses customers’ facial identity, fingerprints or voice to login into their account.
+Many bank apps now use this technology.

 Other options such as CAPTCHAs prevent spam bots from trying to access accounts through brute force.
-CAPTCHAs uses various methods to do this, including distorted text, “I am not a robot” checkboxes, and ticking images with certain things in them (e.g., traffic lights or buses).
+CAPTCHAs uses various methods to do this: including distorted text, “I am not a robot” checkboxes, and identifying images.

 3) Educate customers about social engineering

 Social engineering involves hackers masquerading as legitimate points of contact.
 They manipulate customers into divulging sensitive information about themselves or their accounts.
-More people are switched on about phishing attacks when it comes to banks, due to the notable changes in communications.
+Banks now educate their customers about phishing attacks.

-Let new loyalty subscribers know that your team will never ask for sensitive information e.g., log in details, usernames and passwords, reward points balances or purchase history
+• Let new loyalty subscribers know that you will never ask for their sensitive information.
+For example, their log in details, usernames, passwords, purchase history and reward points balances.

-Encourage customers to practise due diligence; if something feels off, contact the customer service line to confirm validity of communications
+• Encourage customers to practise due diligence.
+If something feels off, contact the customer service line to confirm the validity of communications.

 4) Customise workflows to set up detector triggers

 Setting up workflows with rules and set requirements helps curtail friendly fraud.
-Opportunists always find loopholes in loyalty programmes.
-Workflows plug holes and gaps, making your promotions and incentives fair and rewarding, whilst keeping them in budget.
+Workflows plug holes and gaps and identify opportunists.

 Some examples of workflows could look like:

-Alerting you of changes to birth dates; some customers do this to redeem birthday rewards so you can set one birthday gift per year per customer
+• Alerting you of changes to birth dates.
+Some customers do this to redeem birthday rewards.
+You can also set one birthday gift per year per customer

-Setting up notification triggers at each customer touchpoint to identify fraudulent activities such as: unusual point earnings, or large amount of points from the back of small purchases etc.,
+• Setting up notification triggers at each customer touchpoint.
+This helps you identify any fraudulent activities over the short and long term of any customer journey.
+For example, unusual point earnings or large amounts of points for small purchases.

-Just some of these small steps allow you to stop customers from abusing small loopholes.
-Workflows are great for not only preventing loyalty fraud.
-They’re also a sure way of detecting unusual and suspicious activities in accounts.
+These small steps allow you to stop customers from abusing small loopholes.
 Issuing a notice email to opportunists tends to be enough to deter them from future fraudulent activities.
-And if it’s not them, they’ll no doubt make this known, which could lead to uncovering an external threat.
+It also makes genuine customers aware of unusual activities.

 5) Reduce access to back-end to minimum amount of people

-Limiting back end access to a certain number of authorised programme managers is the best practice of reducing internal fraud.
-Great loyalty software accommodates just a few users to effectively run and manage a full rewards scheme.
-Regardless of audience size.
-Therefore, the argument that there needs to be loads of managers in the back-end is void.
+Limiting back end access to a small number of authorised programme managers is the best protection against internal fraud.
+Great loyalty software allows for just a few users to effectively run and manage a full rewards schemes of any size.
+The argument for many employees managing the backend is not valid.

 6) Deploy Secure Customer Loyalty Software

 A fully secure platform is the best way to help prevent and detect loyalty fraud.
-The Propello Platform works with leading fraud prevention service, SEON
+The Propello loyalty and reward platform integrates with leading fraud prevention service, SEON

 SEON CCO Jimmy Fong commented on the increase in fraud attacks within the customer loyalty and reward space: